What is Toxoplasmosis?

 - An ophthalmologist provides the best care for ocular toxoplasmosis.

-- Infants who are infected while still in the womb usually have no symptoms at birth but may develop symptoms later in life.
-A few infected newborns have serious eye or brain damage at birth.
+- Infants infected while still in the womb usually have no symptoms at birth but may develop symptoms later in life.
+A few infected newborns have severe eye or brain damage at birth.

 Who is at risk for developing severe toxoplasmosis?